Thai protesters, 'human beings, not dust', march in challenge to king

 The king is currently in Thailand.

-In a special session of the Thai parliament to address the crisis, opponents of Prime Minister Prayuth urged him to stop using the monarchy to justify his hold on power and resign.
+In a special session of the Thai parliament on the crisis, Prayuth’s opponents urged him to stop using the monarchy to justify his hold on power and resign.

-Members of the opposition Move Forward party accused Prayuth of trying to use the monarchy to keep power - particularly regarding an incident around a royal motorcade that was used to justify tough emergency measures on Oct.
-15.
+Prayuth rejected protesters’ demand to resign and said last week it was his government’s job to protect the monarchy.

-Prayuth rejected a demand from protesters to step down and said last week it was his government’s job to protect the monarchy.
+“I’m confident that today, regardless of our different political views, everyone still loves the country,” he told parliament.

-“I’m confident that today, regardless of our different political views, everyone still loves the country,” Prayuth said in his opening address.
+Prayuth took power in a 2014 coup and protesters say he engineered last year’s election to keep control.
+He says the ballot was fair.

-Prayuth seized power in a 2014 coup and protesters accuse him of engineering last year’s election to retain the army’s grip on power.
-He says the election was fair.
+Protesters want the king to be bound by the constitution and to reverse changes giving him personal control of the palace fortune and some army units.

-Protesters seek to ensure that the king is clearly under the constitution and also want to reverse changes that gave him personal control of the palace fortune and some army units.
+“Since we cannot ask for this clarity from our government, we seriously hope the German government can do it for us,” protest leader Patsaravalee ‘Mind’ Tanakitvibulpon, 25, told the crowd.

-“Reform Monarchy,” read a huge banner put up outside the German embassy.
+She was among scores of protesters arrested in a crackdown under emergency measures.
+She was freed on bail.
+Several prominent leaders are still detained.

-Before the protesters got there, a couple of dozen royalists assembled, shouting: “Long live the king.
+Before protesters reached the embassy, a couple of dozen royalists assembled there, shouting: “Long live the king.
 We will protect him with our lives.”

-Additional reporting by Juarawee Kittisilpa, Orathai Sriring, Satawasin Staporncharnchai in Bangkok, Sabine Siebold in Berlin; Writing by Matthew Tostevin; Editing by Clarence Fernandez and Nick Macfie
+Additional reporting by Juarawee Kittisilpa, Orathai Sriring, Satawasin Staporncharnchai in Bangkok, Sabine Siebold in Berlin; Writing by Matthew Tostevin; Editing by Clarence Fernandez and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.